roshannawkar07/Practice2/README.md

 # Practice2
-I use this reponto my practice
+I use this reponto my practice.
+This is the part of my practice.